ialeinbach/tcp2p4u/README.md

 `chat` prints out the chat.

 `join` is variadic and instructs the locally hosted Peer to connect to remote Peers at given IPs.

+`start` takes no arguments and creates a locally hosted Peer.